Rank One Hilbert Geometries: Contracting isometries are rank one

-We use this Morse property to show that a contracting element has at least one axis and none of the axes are contained in half triangles in $\bdry$.
-The first step is the next lemma.
+We use this Morse property to show that a contracting element has at least one axis and none of its axes are contained in half triangles in $\Om$.
+The first step is the following lemma.
+Recall the notation $E_\g^+, E_\g^-$ from \cref{defn:E_L_K_plus}.